-The name Topaz is from the Ancient Greek’s expression ‘Τοpáziοs’ or ‘Τοpáziοn’.
+The name Topaz is from the Ancient Greek expression ‘Τοpáziοs’ or ‘Τοpáziοn.’

-The name Citrine was taken from the French word ‘Citrin’, meaning lemon.
-In spite of the stone having brilliant shades, it is still compared to the lemon, deriving its name from the French word for lemon.
+Citrine was taken from the French word ‘Citrin,’ meaning lemon.
+Despite the stone having brilliant shades, it is still compared to the lemon, deriving its name from the French word for lemon.

 Topaz is a silicate mineral made out of fluorine and aluminum.
 Like the Diamond, Topaz is hard to a great degree but less hard to break than the Diamond.

 On a chemical level, Topaz is aluminum silicate fluoride hydroxide.
-Attributable to the solid compound bonds in the mineral, this gemstone is among the hardest silicates, occurring in an assortment of sizes, from modest gems to massive rocks.
+Attributable to the solid compound bonds in the mineral, this gemstone is among the hardest silicates, occurring in various sizes, from modest gems to massive rocks.